A guide to living in Liverpool

 There are four universities with exceptional track records across a broad spectrum of disciplines: Liverpool University, Hope University, Edge Hill University, and John Moores University.
 They all contribute to the city’s incredible atmosphere and energetic nightlife, as well as its academic excellence.

 Getting around Liverpool

-Much of Liverpool's nightlife drinking culture is based around the Ropewalks area, Wood Street , Bold Street and Fleet Street, with the action focused on Concert Square.
-There are also a number of chic designer bars at the Albert Dock including Baby Cream, an offshoot of the legendary nightclub, and the PanAm.
+Much of Liverpool's nightlife drinking culture is based around the Ropewalks area with the action focused on Concert Square.
+There is also a number of chic designer bars at the Albert Dock including well-renowned, Baby Cream.
 And Victoria Street, in the business district, is another fast-developing area for bars and nightlife.

 Did you know?

 In contrast to much of the rest of the country, striking up a conversation with a stranger is fine pretty much anywhere in Liverpool.
 On the train, on the bus, on the bog - all great opportunities to chat!